UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/vlad_andrei.dumitru/index.md

 7. **Breadboard**: Platform for prototyping and connecting components.
 8. **Jumper wires**: Connectors for establishing electrical connections on the breadboard.

-In the project, the Raspberry Pi Pico W runs the game logic, while LEDs visualize multiplier values, the LCD 1602 module displays game information, the push-button switch triggers the game, and the potentiometer adjusts the bet amount.
+In the project, the Raspberry Pi Pico W runs the game logic, while LEDs visualize the spinning motion of the roulette values, the LCD 1602 module displays game information, the push-button switch triggers the game, and the potentiometer adjusts the bet amount.
 These components are connected using a breadboard and jumper wires for prototyping and experimentation.

 ### Schematics